earkevin11/ARM-Templates-/README.md

 # Azure Key Vault Backup
-- Secrets, keys, and certificates can be backedup
+- Secrets, keys, and certificates can be backed up
-- Soft Delete is available ot protect against malicious or accidential deletion
+- Soft Delete is available to protect against malicious or accidental deletion
 - Restore keys
 - Offline backup onto your local machine
 - Ability to restore backups onto another key vault but the key vaults must be in the same geographical region and same subscription.